 Of these three solutions, perhaps the most intriguing is that of better healthcare delivery distribution.
 Critics of the physician shortage idea have long maintained that better distribution would virtually eliminate all of the shortages around the country.
-Whether or not that is true, it is a matter of debate.
-However, better distribution would certainly ease the burden in underserved areas.
+Whether or not that is true, is a matter of debate.
+However, the better distribution would certainly ease the burden in underserved areas.

 There is indeed a physician shortage in the US, but the public and private sectors suggest the shortage is not as stymied as it was once believed to be.
 With a little creativity and some new solutions, we could be in a very strong position to improve the physician shortage in the next decade, especially with increasing locum tenens usage rates.
 In the meantime, funneling more students into medical school as primary care physicians will remain an important objective in weakening the negative impact of the physician shortage.